 REHPA, The Danish Knowledge Centre for Rehabilitation and Palliative Care share and create knowledge within the field of rehabilitation and palliative care for people suffering from life threatening diseases in Denmark.

-REHPA is located at five different locations across the country, and is part of both the University and the Region of Southern Denmark.
+REHPA is located at five different locations across the country, and is part of both the University of Southern Denmark and Odense University Hospital.

 Phone: +45 21 81 10 11